kraeuterk/DRP-ABM/Rock-Paper-Scissors-README.md

 # WHAT IS IT?

-This is an agent-based model of competition, based on the game Rock-Paper-Scissors.
+This is an agent-based model of competition, based on the game Rock-Paper-Scissors, developed using NetLogo software.

 # HOW IT WORKS